carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 > grouped by [function](http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/groups.html).)
 {: .callout}

-The program `needle` is an implementation of the Needleman-Wunsch global alignment of two sequences (Needleman and Wunsch (1970).)
-From the EMBOSS documentation: [`needle`](http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/needle.html) reads two input sequences and writes their optimal global sequence alignment to file.
-It uses the Needleman-Wunsch alignment algorithm to find the optimum alignment (including gaps) of two sequences along their entire length.
+The program (or application) `needle` is an implementation of the Needleman-Wunsch global alignment of two sequences (Needleman and Wunsch (1970).)
+From the EMBOSS documentation: *[`needle`](http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/needle.html) reads two input sequences and writes their optimal global sequence alignment to file.
+It uses the Needleman-Wunsch alignment algorithm to find the optimum alignment (including gaps) of two sequences along their entire length.*

-As an example we can align glucagon and GLP-1 using default parameters: press <kbd>return</kbd> or <kbd>enter</kbd> 3 times to keep the proposed default for the gap penalty and extension, and to use the suggested name for the output file:
+As an example we can align the glucagon and GLP-1 sequences using default parameters:

 ~~~
 $ needle glucagon.fa GLP-1.fa
 ~~~
 {: .language-bash}

+To keep the proposed defaults for the gap penalty, gap extension, and to use the suggested name for the output file: press <kbd>return</kbd> or <kbd>enter</kbd> **3 times**

 ~~~
 Needleman-Wunsch global alignment of two sequences
 Gap opening penalty [10.0]: